josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 If you now add `@Host()` \(in addition to the `@SkipSelf()`\) to the `@Inject` of the `FlowerService`, the result will be `null`.
 This is because `@Host()` limits the upper bound of the search to the `<#VIEW>`.
-Here's the idea in the logical tree:
+Here is the idea in the logical tree:

 <code-example format="html" language="html">